jsdelivrbot/titanium/docs/nesting-containers.md

 ### Nesting Containers

 The best way to manipulate multiple containers in Titanium is by nesting them.
+For example, centering two containers on one line is impossible without nesting.

-There are a lot of classes that can help you with this.
+There are several different classes that can help you with this.

 **Multiple containers on one line**